Muckleshoot: Establishment of the Muckleshoot Indian Tribe

 In 1934, the Indian Reorganization Act allowed Native Americans living on reservations to establish their own governments.
 The peoples of the Muckleshoot Reservation voted to establish the Muckleshoot Indian Tribe.
 In 1936, they established a constitution and bylaws.
 Around this time, in 1937, the Muckleshoot Tribe had 194 enrolled members.

-Fights for treaty rights
+Treaty rights and fishing rights

+Treaty-reserved fishing rights became central to Muckleshoot legal and political history in the twentieth century.
+The Medicine Creek and Point Elliott treaty framework reserved fishing at usual and accustomed grounds and stations, while later state regulation limited off-reservation fishing in practice.

+Muckleshoot oral historian Warren King George identified an 1892 citation of a tribal member known as Big John as an early documented dispute over off-reservation fishing.
+Big John was fined, ordered to dismantle a traditional fish weir or face imprisonment, and barred from traditional fishing practices.

 The Muckleshoot Tribe were denied their land claims in Duwamish Indians v.
 United States, on the basis that there was no treaty with the "Muckleshoot".
 Later, however, in 1959, the Indian Claims Commission found that the ancestors of the Muckleshoot had possessed 101,620 acres of land, valued at $86,377.
 On March 8, 1959, the Commission ordered that the Muckleshoot Tribe be paid that amount by the United States.